raphaelmansuy/digital_palace/01-articles/llm_as_compiler_optimizer/README.md

-# LLMS as a Compiler Optimizer
+# The Artificial Intelligence That Taught Itself to Optimize Code ...
+LLMS as a Compiler Optimizer

 ## Introduction

 Compilers and code optimization have always fascinated me.
-As a computer science student, I vividly remember studying compiler design and poring over the classic "Dragon Book".
+As a computer science student, I vividly remember studying compiler design and poring over the classic "Dragon Book" with Professor [François Jacquenet](https://perso.univ-st-etienne.fr/jacquene/).

 Little did I know then how artificial intelligence would one day revolutionize this field.

 A recent paper [Large Language Models for Compiler Optimization](https://arxiv.org/pdf/2309.07062.pdf) shows how the hottest AI technique - large language models (LLMs) like GPT-3 - can learn to optimize code by just looking at examples, with no hand-engineered features or domain knowledge.
 This is akin to a student learning compilers just by reading code examples, without taking classes!